CircuitLord/CircuitsVoiceChat/README.md

 A MelonLoader mod for A Township Tale that replaces the game's Vivox voice chat with a custom Opus-based implementation running over the game's own network socket.
 No third-party voice service, no extra ports: voice packets travel on the same kcp2k connection the game already uses.

+> Disclaimer: Circuit's Voice Chat is an unofficial fan-made mod, not affiliated with or endorsed by Alta VR.
+It contains no game files or assets.
+All code is my own original work, plus open-source libraries used under their licenses.
+You must own A Township Tale to use this mod.
+Use at your own risk.

 ## Features

 - Working 3D proximity voice chat on custom servers, replaces the game's Vivox dependency